TheClams/yarig/doc/howto.md

     hw r    # Hardware can only read
   - control = 0 11:8 rw "Control bits"
-    hw w    # Hardware can only write we      # Must define a write enable signal for hardware to allow multiple write access
+    hw w    # Hardware can only write
 ```

+Note that the field `control` is automatically updated to have a write-enable signal to allow the simultaneous write access from hardware and software.

 ---